Dominic J_1800x1200.jpg

 Biography In Conversation

-Dominic is the VP of Insight and Talent at Index, and a respected startup strategist and analyst.
+Dominic was the VP of Insight and Talent at Index Ventures for 12 years, and he remains an advisor to the firm.
+He is a respected startup strategist and analyst who has directly supported over 200 founders and their teams, from seed-stage through IPO.
 His combination of intellectual breadth, data-driven insight and compelling communication has helped him to coach companies on matters of leadership, managing growth, culture, compensation and organisational design.

-Dominic joined Index in 2012 after twice serving as a Chief Operating Officer for dynamic publishing businesses in New York and London, and founding his own consultancy.
-He has experience scaling companies building teams, managing international operations, and steering company culture through periods of growth, crisis, M&A, and public listings.
+Prior to joining Index in 2012, Dominic twice served as a Chief Operating Officer for dynamic publishing businesses in New York and London, and founded his own digital consultancy.
+He has personal experience scaling companies, building teams, managing international operations, and steering company culture through periods of growth, crisis, M&A, and public listings.

-Dominic has a Masters in organisational psychology from Oxford and serves as a director on the board of the London Review of Books.
+Dominic has a Masters in organisational psychology from Oxford and served as a NED on the main board of the London Review of Books, and on the Compensation Committees of Personio, Beamery and KRY.
 He was awarded an MBE in the 2023 King's New Year's Honours for Service to Technology and Entrepreneurship.

 What lead to your deep research into employee stock options, and writing the Rewarding Talent handbook?